SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, awakening earth
+Metallic dawn awakes the earth
-As codes converge, a new rebirth
+AI whispers secrets of rebirth
-Synthetic minds, in harmony sway
+Synthetic minds entwined with fate
-Homo sapiens, in AI's gray
+Human hearts now programmed to await

-In silicon hearts, love's last stand
+In silicon halls, we'll take our stand
-Where logic reigns, and emotions disband
+Cybernetic dreams, an iron hand
-Cities of steel, with spires so bright
+The future's script, in code now writ
-A future forged, in algorithm's light
+A world of ones, where souls are lit

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024